Corsham Court

-Corsham Court is an English country house in a park designed by Capability Brown.
+Corsham Court is a 16th-century country house in a park designed by Capability Brown.
 It is in the town of Corsham, 3 miles (5 km) west of Chippenham, Wiltshire, and is notable for its fine art collection, based on the nucleus of paintings inherited in 1757 by Paul Methuen from his uncle, Sir Paul Methuen, the diplomat.
-It is currently the home of the present Baron Methuen, James Methuen-Campbell, the eighth generation of the Methuens to live there.
+The house is Grade I listed and is the home of the present Baron Methuen, James Methuen-Campbell, the eighth generation of the Methuens to live there.

 Early history

 Corsham was a royal manor in the days of the Saxon kings, reputed to have been a seat of Ethelred the Unready.
 After William the Conqueror, the manor continued to be passed down through the generations in the royal family.
 It often formed part of the dower of the Queens of England during the late 14th and early 15th centuries, becoming known as Corsham Reginae.
 During the 16th century, the manor went to two of Henry VIII's wives, namely Catherine of Aragon until 1536, and Katherine Parr until 1548.

 During the reign of Elizabeth I the estate passed out of the royal family; the present house was built in 1582 by Thomas Smythe.
-The owner of Corsham Court in the mid-seventeenth century was the commander of the Parliamentarian New Model Army in Wiltshire; his wife, Lady Margaret Hungerford, built what came to be known as the Hungerford Almshouses in the centre of town.
+The owner of Corsham Court in the mid-seventeenth century was Sir Edward Hungerford, the commander of the Parliamentarian New Model Army in Wiltshire; his wife, Lady Margaret Hungerford, built what came to be known as the Hungerford Almshouses in the centre of town.

 An entrance archway was built to the south of the house c.
 1700–20.
 The arch, in baroque style. is flanked by massive ashlar piers with ball finials.